Table of Contents

 Updated on

-Switzerland is a magnificent country, known for its incredible landscapes and delicious cuisine, including Swiss chocolate and fondue.
+Switzerland is a magnificent country known for its incredible landscapes and delicious cuisine, including Swiss chocolate and fondue!

-From the vast mountains to the bustling cities, there will never be a dull moment in this unique country.
+From the vast mountains to the bustling cities, there will never be a dull moment in this unique place.
 With so much variety, it can be hard to know what to pack for your trip to Switzerland.

 To make your life easier, we’ve put together this comprehensive packing list which includes what to wear in Switzerland, what NOT to bring, and answers to all your top Switzerland frequently asked questions.